Epiphany on the Columbia South Lawn

 But without those verses,

-Forecast by a breezy god,
+Forecast by a modest god,

-Not I, not even us,
+Not I, not us,

 Might have risen past